GrantStreetGroup/DBIx-Connector-Retry-MySQL/README.md

 Default is off.
 Obviously, this setting makes no sense if `max_actual_duration` within ["timeout\_options"](#timeout_options) is disabled.

+## retries\_before\_error\_prefix

+Controls the number of retries (not tries) needed before the exception message starts using the statistics prefix, which looks something like this:

+    Failed run coderef: Out of retries, attempts: 5 / 4, timer: 34.5 / 50.0 sec

+The default is 1, which means a failed first attempt (like a non-transient failure) will show a normal exception, and the second attempt will use the prefix.
+You can set this to 0 to always show the prefix, or a large number like 99 to keep the exception clean.

 ## parse\_error\_class

 The class used for MySQL error parsing.
 By default, it's [DBIx::ParseError::MySQL](https://metacpan.org/pod/DBIx%3A%3AParseError%3A%3AMySQL), but